grodansparadis/pyvscphelper/docs/old/helper_lib_api_communication.md

 ----

-## vscphlp_blockingReceiveEvent
+## blockingReceiveEvent

 **c/c++**
 `<code="c">`
-int vscphlp_blockingReceiveEvent( long handle, vscpEvent *Event, unsigned long timeout ) `</code>`
+int blockingReceiveEvent( long handle, vscpEvent *Event, unsigned long timeout ) `</code>`

 **Python**
 `<code="python">`
-int vscphlp_blockingReceiveEvent( handle, event, timeout )
+int blockingReceiveEvent( handle, event, timeout ) `</code>`
-`</code>`

 Blocking receive one VSCP event from the remote VSCP server if there is one available in the server queue.
 Data for the event is dynamically allocated and must be deleted by the application.

-For Python use of **pyvscphlp_receiveEvent** may be simpler as there id no dynamically allocated data to take care off.
+For Python use of **pyreceiveEvent** may be simpler as there id no dynamically allocated data to take care off.

 #####  handle

-Handle for the communication channel obtained from a call to [vscphlp_newSession](./vscphlp_newsession.md).
+Handle for the communication channel obtained from a call to [newSession](./newsession.md).

 ##### pEvent

 Pointer to event that will get event data after a sucessfull call.
-See [vscphlp_receiveEvent](#vscphlp_receiveEvent) for a description.
+See [receiveEvent](#receiveEvent) for a description.

 ##### timeout